-The metal fram conforms to the shape of the remaining natural teeth and provides loading to the teeth for improved function, comfort, and longevity.
+The metal frame conforms to the shape of the remaining natural teeth and provides loading to the teeth for improved function, comfort, and longevity.

-For some patients, Titainium or Titanium alloys may be preferable to Co-Cr as titanium alloys are more bio-compatable and lighter than Co-Cr.
+For some patients, Titainium or Titanium alloys may be preferable to Co-Cr as titanium alloys are more bio-compatible and lighter than Co-Cr.

 For patients with allergies or tissue reactions to other types of metals, titanium causes far fewer reactions and irritations.